Bill C-377 to be Repealed by Liberals

 Bill C-377: Letter from CLC President Hassan Yussuff

 June 30, 2015 To: Members of the CLC Canadian Council RE: Bill C-377 Greetings: Today, the Prime Minister used his Conservative Senate majority to re-write Senate rules, shut down debate and force through Bill C-377.
-I want to thank all of you for your dedication and hard work over the last four years to try […]
+I want to thank all of you for your dedication and hard work over the last four years to try and defeat this fatally flawed Bill.
+Of course, the labour movement was not alone in our criticisms.
+We worked with many other individuals and organizations to coordinate our messages and opposition to C-377, including: seven […]

 June 30, 2015